beamer-bridge/beamer/docs/source/whitepaper.rst

 cannot be mapped to the fill hash.

-Similarly to the filled L1 resolution case, Bob can then trigger a call on L1 to forward this message to rollup A. This message will store a flag in the ``resolution registry`` stating that the ``fill hash`` is invalid.
-This invalidates any claim with the corresponding ``fill hash``.
+Similarly to the filled L1 resolution case, Bob can then trigger a call on L1 to forward this message to rollup A. This message will store a flag in the ``request manager`` stating that the ``fill ID`` is invalid for the given request.
+This invalidates any claim with the corresponding ``fill ID``.

 To make sure the proof arrives in time on rollup A, Bob will need to call the ``fill manager`` as soon as he notices a false claim for a non-filled request.
-It takes ``finality period of rollup B`` after Bob's call to be able to send the proof to the resolution registry, while the challenge period is defined to be ``finality period of rollup B + challenge period extension``.
+It takes ``finality period of rollup B`` after Bob's call is able to be executed which then sends the proof to the request manager.
+The challenge period is defined to be ``finality period of rollup B + challenge period extension``.

 In the case where someone challenges Charles on the false claim at the same time as Bob sends the transaction for the